HarshSharma0801/YoinkAI/README.md

 **AI-Powered Script Writing and Content Creation Platform**

-Yoink AI is a full-stack web application that combines the power of OpenAI's GPT-4 with advanced content generation capabilities.
+Yoink AI is a Full-Stack web application that combines the power of OpenAI's GPT-4 with advanced content generation capabilities.
 Create scripts, generate images, and produce videos through an intuitive chat-based interface.

 ## ✨ Features